mendix/docs/content/howto/mobile/native-builder.md

 ### 10.3 Custom App Center Configuration

 In App Center you can configure your builds at the branch level.
 If no configuration is available for branch **master**, Native Builder will create a default configuration.
 If a configuration is already present, it will not be modified by the tool.
-When a branch for a build is initialized the configuration of master is copied over as is. **Consecutive builds will not alter the configuration for this branch!** That is to avoid overriding you custom configuration.
+When a branch for a build is initialized, the configuration of **master** is copied over.
+Consecutive builds will not alter this branch's configuration.
+This is to avoid overriding your custom configuration.

 ## 11 When to Sync Your Native Template Fork